Hyperspace-Logistics/heart/README.md

 ## Caveats

 Global state, like with any parallel web server, is highly discouraged.
 For performance reasons Heart keeps a pool of Lua state to reuse in subsequent requests.
-This can make global state seem stable at low request volumes but it's functionally random under load.
+State is reused in a random order and therefore global state is functionally random in Heart.
 Be cautious!